Busedame/get_next_line/README.md

 	"How are you?\n"
 ```

-**Now, how does the static variable come into place?**
+#### Now how does the static variable come into place?

-As previously mentioned, **stack memory** gets deallocated once the function exits.
+As previously mentioned,**stack memory** gets deallocated once the function exits.

 Let's do an example:
 ```bash